Uranium Enrichment

 The 1.27% difference in mass between U-235 and U-238 allows the isotopes to be separated and makes it possible to increase or "enrich" the percentage of U-235.
 All present and historic enrichment processes, directly or indirectly, make use of this small mass difference.

-Some reactors, for example the Canadian-designed Candu and the British Magnox reactors, use natural uranium as their fuel.
+Some reactors, for example the Canadian-designed Candu, use natural uranium as their fuel.
 (For comparison, uranium used for nuclear weapons would have to be enriched in plants specially designed to produce at least 90% U-235.)

 Enrichment processes require uranium to be in a gaseous form at relatively low temperature, hence uranium oxide from the mine is converted to uranium hexafluoride in a preliminary process, at a separate conversion plant.